Concussion & Post-Concussion Syndrome Treatment

 What is a Concussion?

-Post-concussion syndrome (PCS) refers to people whose symptoms persist beyond the expected two or three week recovery period.
-These people most often require a structured, comprehensive approach to evaluation and management.
+Post-concussion syndrome (PCS) patients where symptoms persist beyond the typical two to three week recovery window often require a structured and comprehensive approach to evaluation and management.
+When a person’s concussion symptoms are not significantly better within a few short weeks, additional evaluation is needed.

 Common Symptoms of Concussion

-Symptoms of concussion vary widely and may affect multiple systems depending upon which part of the brain is injured.
+Symptoms of concussion vary widely and often affect multiple systems, depending on the areas of the brain involved.

 Dizziness or balance problems